Synergex/SqlReplication/README.md

 ***

-This repository contains an example of how to implement the replication of a Synergy applications ISAM data to a relational database in near-to-real-time.
+This repository contains an example of how to implement the replication of a Synergy applications SDMS or RMS data to a relational database in near-to-real-time.

 The techniques demonstrated in this example are based in large part on code that is automatically generated using CodeGen.
 It is therefore a requirement